gdurisi/gdurisi.github.io/_posts/2018-07-05-FBL-tutorial-3.md

 In the remainder of this post, I will explain how to evaluate the achievability (blue) curve shown in the figure.
 I'll discuss the converse bound in the next post.

-### The random-coding union bound with parameter s.
+### The random-coding union bound with parameter s

 Achievability bounds in finite-blocklength information theory give us a lower bound on $k^\star(n,\epsilon)$, and, hence on $R^\star(k,n)$, or, equivalently, an upper bound on $\epsilon^*(k,n)$ for a given SNR value.